 In order to petition for and sponsor an immigrant to become a U.S. permanent resident (receive a green card), the U.S. citizen or permanent resident petitioner must show readiness and ability to support that person financially for a period of years.
-The idea is to demonstrate to the U.S. government that the immigrant is not inadmissible as someone likely to become a public charge -- that is, receive need-based government assistance (often called "welfare").
-The Affidavit represents the petitioner/sponsor's promise to either support the immigrant financially or pay back (reimburse) any government agencies from which the immigrant does claim financial assistance.
-It also shows the sponsor's capacity to provide the promised support, by proving income and assets (if need be) that meet at least 125% of the U.S. government's Poverty Guidelines levels.
+The idea is to demonstrate to the U.S. government that the immigrant is not inadmissible as someone likely to become a public charge -- that is, someone who will need to receive need-based government assistance (often called "welfare").

-A Form I-864 can also be used by someone who is not the original petitioner.
-If the petitioner's income is insufficient and there are no household members who can contribute, a separate sponsor from outside the household can fill in an additional Affidavit of Support on the immigrant's behalf, also using the instructions below.
+A Form I-864 can also be used by someone who is not the petitioner.
+If the petitioner's income is insufficient and there are no household members who can contribute, a separate sponsor (called a “joint sponsor”) from outside the household can fill in an additional affidavit of support on the immigrant's behalf, also using the instructions below.

-Need to prepare Affidavits for several family members at once?
-If the sponsor is bringing in more than one person using the same Form I-130 visa petition, such as a spouse and children, he or she can make copies of Form I-864 (and its supporting documents) after signing it.
+Need to prepare affidavits for several family members at once?
+A sponsor who is bringing in more than one person using the same Form I-130 visa petition, such as a spouse and children, can make copies of Form I-864 (and its supporting documents) after signing it.
 This will be possible for only a few applicants, however, such as those whose U.S. spouse is a permanent resident.
 If the spouse is a U.S. citizen, all the children will have needed their own Forms I-130, and will also need separately filled-out Forms I-864.

 These sections are self-explanatory, with the following notes: